abhinav4848/Obsidian-Medicine/osteoporosis.md

 	Rx: Lifestyle advice, Vit D, Calcium 1g/d, and DEXA after 2 years.
 <= -2.5 (e.g.: -2.9), then osteoporosis.

 # Calcium Supplementation
 Calcium supplements only considered if daily intake < 700mg/day (SIGN) or <1000mg/day (NICE).

 In women, [[bisphosphonates]] should be given before HRT for preventing fractures.
-As HRT has s/e of VTE, stroke, breast cancer, coronary disease.
+As HRT has s/e of VTE, stroke, [[cancer- breast (treatment)|Breast Cancer]], coronary disease.

 Can use [[cancer- drugs involved in gynae cancers|raloxifene]] in post-menopausal women (anti-resorptive action).